Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Tutorial Overview

-In this application tutorial, the LeNet algorithm performs image classification on an input image using five AI Engine-ML tiles and PL resources, including block RAM.
+In this application tutorial, the LeNet algorithm performs image classification on an input image.
+It uses five AI Engine-ML tiles and PL resources, including block RAM.
 The following figure shows a top-level block diagram.
-An image loads from DDR memory through the Network on Chip (NoC) to block RAM and then to the AI Engine-ML.
+An image loads from DDR memory through the network on chip (NoC) to block RAM and then to the AI Engine-ML.
 The PL input pre-processing unit receives the input image and sends the output to the first AI Engine-ML tile to perform matrix multiplication.
 The output from the first AI Engine-ML tile goes to a PL unit to perform the first level of max pool and data rearrangement (M1R1).
 The output feeds into the second AI Engine-ML tile.
-The second AI-Engine ML tile sends the output to the PL to perform the second level max pooling and data rearrangement (M2R2).
+The second AI Engine ML tile sends the output to the PL to perform the second level max pooling and data rearrangement (M2R2).
 The output is then sent to a fully connected layer (FC1) implemented in two AI Engine-ML tiles and uses the rectified linear unit layer (ReLu) as an activation function.
 The outputs from the two AI Engine-ML tiles are then fed into a second fully connected layer implemented in the `core04` AI Engine-ML tile.
 The output is sent to a data conversion unit in the PL and then to the DDR memory through the NoC.
 Between the AI Engine-ML and PL units is a datamover module (refer to the LeNet Controller in the following figure) that contains the following kernels:

 * `mm2s`: a memory-mapped to stream kernel to feed data from DDR memory through the NoC to the AI Engine-ML Array.
 * `s2mm`: a stream to memory-mapped kernel to feed data from the AI Engine-ML Array through NoC to DDR memory.